Jharkhand land scam: HC rejects CM Soren’s petition challenging ED summons

 ED is probing two major cases of money laundering in Jharkhand.

 The first case is related to illegal mining in Sahibganj in which the CM was questioned on November 17 last year.
-While, the second case is related to alleged land scam in the state capital for which Soren has been issued summons twice by the ED.
+The second case is related to an alleged land scam in the state capital for which Soren has been issued summons twice by the ED.

 13 people, including IAS officer Chhavi Ranjan and two businessmen, Amit Agarwal of Kolkata and Bishnu Agarwal, who owns shopping malls in Ranchi, have already been arrested in connection with the alleged land scam.